About Hudson

 Most people who move to Hudson are coming from one of two places: the Twin Cities or a nearby Wisconsin market.
 Twin Cities buyers are often looking for more home, more space, and a river lifestyle at a price point the metro can't match.
 Buyers from nearby Wisconsin markets sometimes make the move for a more polished housing market and easier access to the Cities corridor.
 Either way, Hudson tends to be where the math starts working differently.

-A few things are worth knowing before you move: Hudson has its own school district, the market is more competitive than many inland Wisconsin cities, and the price point is meaningfully higher.
+Hudson is served by the Hudson School District, the market is more competitive than many inland Wisconsin cities, and the price point is meaningfully higher.
 If you're comparing Hudson to metro suburbs, you're likely to find more home for the money — but you should not expect the same price ranges you'd see in Menomonie or Chippewa Falls.
+Not sure what you qualify for?
+Talk to a lender first →

-Worth knowing: Wisconsin uses an Offer to Purchase instead of a Purchase Agreement.
+Worth knowing: Wisconsin uses an Offer to Purchase, not a Purchase Agreement.
 If you're coming from Minnesota, the contract process works differently than what you may be used to, and understanding that early can make the move smoother.
+How buying in Wisconsin works →

 Relocating from the Twin Cities or western Wisconsin